-The key to obtaining permits that allow a client to complete a project on time and on budget is by understanding the information that must be submitted to the permitting authority as well as the environmental constraints on how and when that information may be obtained.
-For instance, supporting the Highways Agency in taking the A3 Hindhead tunnel in the UK through an environmental impact assessment to public inquiry phase and the final approval phase, required timely initiation of seasonal surveys of nesting birds, to mention just one issue.
+The key to obtaining permits that allow a client to complete a project on time and on budget is by understanding the information that must be submitted to the permitting authority and the environmental constraints on how and when that information may be obtained.
+For instance, supporting the Highways Agency in taking the A3 Hindhead tunnel in the UK through an environmental impact assessment to the public inquiry and the final approval phase, required timely initiation of seasonal surveys of nesting birds.
 Similarly, to obtain a permit to abstract water for a new supply, we expect to conduct river and groundwater level monitoring over at least one full year, including hydrological modelling.

 The list of potential permits, authorisations and consents, their terminology and the applicable regulations vary widely by jurisdiction at sub-national, national and international level.
 However, we have thorough knowledge of the environmental permitting framework in many countries across the globe.

-We can help clients obtain permits in areas such as
+We can help clients obtain permits in these areas:

 - Air quality and emissions to atmosphere

 - Coastal, marine and fisheries development

 - Flood defence, stormwater management and land drainage

 - Water abstraction and wastewater treatment and discharge